AidanStrydom/AIDSTR25544_fto2506_A_Aidan-Strydom_JSLPP/README.md

 - On mobile, the sidebar should function as a **menu** accessible from the top of the screen.
 - Include the **theme toggle** switch in the mobile menu and ensure all features match the desktop sidebar, as shown in the Figma design.
 - Ensure that the mobile menu is **closable**, allowing users to dismiss it for an unobstructed view of the tasks.

-### Theme Toggle (Dark/Light Mode)

-- Include a **theme toggle switch** to allow users to switch between dark mode and light mode.
-- The toggle should be functional in both the **desktop sidebar** and the **mobile menu** for consistent theme switching across devices.
-- Ensure all elements of the **Kanban board** are styled appropriately in dark mode, ensuring good contrast and readability.

-### Stretch Goal: Adding Priority (Optional)

-Enhance your task management application by introducing a **priority system**.
-Users should be able to select a priority level—**High, Medium, or Low**—when creating or editing tasks.
-The priority should be:

-- **Visually displayed** on each task card as shown on the Figma design to clearly communicate urgency.
-- **Saved to local storage** to ensure persistence across page reloads.
-- **Editable** so users can adjust a task's importance as needed.
-- **Reflected immediately** on the UI upon changes.
-- **Sorted automatically** within each status column by priority (High → Medium → Low), with **High-priority tasks appearing at the top**.
-- **Persistently ordered**, maintaining correct priority display after refreshing the page.

-## Code Quality & Maintainability

-- **Break the code into separate modules** with clear responsibilities (e.g., local storage handling, task rendering, modal management) to improve maintainability and scalability.
-- Use **descriptive, meaningful variable and function names** to make the code easy to understand.
-- **Document every major function and module** using **JSDoc comments** to explain the purpose, parameters, and return values of each part of the code.

-## Expected Outcome

-A fully functional Kanban app that:

-- Dynamically fetches and displays tasks.
-- Supports task editing, deletion, and persistent storage through local storage.
-- Has a responsive, mobile-friendly sidebar with a theme toggle switch.
-- App deployed to **Netlify** with a custom, readable URL.
-- Uses modular, well-documented code that is easy to maintain and scale.

-take from api if local storage is empty value pair to add/push async for the loading stuff